There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

-Instead of conjecturing about what in the world your co-worker was thinking when she put on that dress, just silently acknowledge what she’s wearing.
+Instead of discussing what your co-worker was thinking when she put on that dress, just silently acknowledge what she’s wearing.

 Then let it go.

-You can’t change the situation, and if it doesn’t harm you in any way, it’s not worth thinking about.
+You can’t change the situation; if it doesn’t harm you in any way, it’s not worth considering.

 Freeing yourself from the impulse to judge means fewer negative thoughts swirling around in your head and a more uplifting outlook overall.

 Whether you’re looking for your next date around every corner or stressing about when your last one will call, mindfulness can help you navigate the dating world.